College Refund Policy

 MCC’s responsibilities in regard to the return of Title IV funds include:

 - Provide students with the Return of Title IV Funds Policy

 - Notify students of unearned aid to be returned to Title IV programs (including student and college portions to be returned).
 Notifications will be sent to the student’s home address on file in Student Services

-- College portion of unearned aid will be returned by the college within 30 days to Title IV programs and student will be billed for repayment
+- College portion of unearned aid will be returned by the college within 30 days of notification of student withdrawal to Title IV programs and student will be billed for repayment

 - College will notify the U.S. Department of Education of student’s portion of unearned aid to be returned within 30 days of becoming aware of the student’s complete withdrawal